Scalextrix/SolarCoin-Raspberry-Pi-Node/README.md

 For a Windows machine you should install Python 2.7 https://www.python.org/downloads/release/python-2714/.

-Once installed you will need to get Python requests, you may want to install pip if its not part of the python install.
+Once installed you will need to get Python requests,  to make installing easier you may want to install pip if its not part of the python install.
+Once done you can get requests as follows:

 > python -m pip install requests